muratk3n/thirdwave/en/2019/05/confstats.md

 ### US Gun Violence

 Data came from the [Gun Violence Archive](https://www.gunviolencearchive.org/reports), see data for "mass shootings - all years".
+Plot is monthly incidents and deaths.

 ```python